isomerpages/imda-codesg/pages/digital-maker-lesson-plans-primary/music-and-art/all/meridian-primary-scissors-paper-stone.md

 ---
-layout: simple-page
-title: Meridian Primary - Scissors Paper Stone
+title: 'Meridian Primary - Scissors Paper Stone'
 permalink: /meridian-primary-scissors-paper-stone/
-breadcrumb: Meridian Primary - Scissors Paper Stone
+breadcrumb: 'Meridian Primary - Scissors Paper Stone'

 ---

 After completing the lesson, students will be able to make a scissors, paper, stone game with the ability to tabulate scores using the micro:bit.